zzzzzssyy/ECON3916-33674-Statistical-Machine-Learning-Final-Project/README.md

 # ECON3916-33674-Statistical-Machine-Learning-Final-Project
 # 📊 ML Prediction Project – Netflix User Behavior

 ## 📌 Overview

 This project explores whether user watch time can be predicted using basic demographic and preference-related features.
-The goal is to apply a simple machine learning workflow, including data exploration and baseline modeling.
+The goal is to apply a standard machine learning workflow, including exploratory data analysis, baseline modeling, and model evaluation.

+More importantly, this project investigates a deeper question:
+> What happens when the data itself contains little to no predictive signal?

 ---

 ## 🎯 Prediction Question

-Can we predict how many hours a user spends watching content based on features such as age, country, subscription type, and favorite genre?
+Can we predict how many hours a user spends watching content based on features such as:
+- Age
+- Country
+- Subscription type
+- Favorite genre

+Target variable: `Watch_Time_Hours` (continuous → regression problem)

 ---

 ## 📂 Dataset

-* Source: Kaggle – Netflix Users Database
+- Source: Kaggle – Netflix Users Database
-* Observations (N): 25,000
+- Observations (N): 25,000
-* Features: 6 variables (excluding ID)
-* Target: `Watch_Time_Hours`
+- Features used: Age, Country, Subscription_Type, Favorite_Genre
+- Dropped:
+  - `User_ID` (identifier, no information)
+  - `Last_Login` (timestamp not meaningful in this context)

 ---

 ## 🔍 Exploratory Data Analysis (EDA)

-### Key Findings:
+### Key Findings

+- No missing values (0%)
+- No outliers detected (IQR method)
-* The target variable (watch time) is continuous and spread across a wide range.
+- Target variable is continuous with a wide range
-* The dataset contains no missing values and no detected outliers.
-* Correlation analysis shows almost no linear relationship between age and watch time.
-* No strong relationships were found between individual features and the target variable.

-These results suggest that predicting watch time may be challenging using the available features.
+- Correlation analysis:
+  - |Pearson r| < 0.02 for all features
+- Mutual information ≈ 0 → no nonlinear signal

+### Interpretation

+All diagnostics consistently indicate:

+> The features contain almost **no predictive information** about watch time.

+This is highly unusual for real-world behavioral data and suggests that the dataset may be **synthetically generated**, where the target variable is effectively independent of the features.

 ---

 ## 🤖 Models Implemented

 ### Model 1: Linear Regression (Baseline)

-A simple linear regression model was used as a baseline.

-* RMSE: ~285
+- RMSE: ~285
-* MAE: ~245
+- MAE: ~245
-* R²: ≈ 0
+- R²: ≈ 0

+➡️ Interpretation:
-The model predicts values close to the mean, indicating that it does not capture meaningful patterns in the data.
+The model predicts values very close to the mean.
+It explains **0% of the variance**, indicating no linear relationship between features and the target.

 ---

 ### Model 2: Random Forest Regressor

-A Random Forest model was applied to explore whether a more flexible model could improve performance.

-Compared to linear regression, this model introduces more variation in predictions, but overall predictive performance remains limited.
+- Train R²: high (~0.8+)
+- Test R²: ≈ 0 or negative
+- CV R²: ≈ 0

+➡️ Interpretation:
+- Strong performance on training data
+- Poor performance on test data

+This is a classic case of **overfitting**:
+> The model memorizes noise rather than learning a generalizable pattern.

 ---

 ## 📈 Model Insights

-* The linear model fails to capture any meaningful relationship between features and watch time.
-* The Random Forest model shows slight improvement but does not significantly enhance prediction accuracy.
-* Visualization of predicted vs actual values confirms that the models struggle to fit the data.
+- Both models perform nearly identically on unseen data
+- Predictions cluster around a constant value (the mean)
+- No model captures meaningful variation in watch time

+From visualization (actual vs predicted):
+- Points do **not align with the 45° line**
+- Instead, predictions form a horizontal band

+➡️ Conclusion:
+> The failure is not due to model choice, but due to lack of signal in the data.

 ---

 ## 💡 Key Takeaway

-The results suggest that watch time is difficult to predict using the current set of features.
-Both EDA and model performance indicate weak relationships between inputs and the target variable.
-This implies that additional or more informative features would likely be needed to improve prediction accuracy.
+This project highlights a fundamental principle in machine learning:

+> **Model performance is limited by data quality, not algorithm complexity.**

+Even flexible models like Random Forest cannot extract signal when:
+- Features are weak or irrelevant
+- Target variable is independent of inputs

 ---

+## 📊 Business Interpretation

+### ❌ Why Prediction Fails

+Using only:
+- Demographics
+- Subscription type
+- Stated preferences

+➡️ Cannot explain real user behavior

+Watch time is driven by:
+- Dynamic behavior (daily usage patterns)
+- Contextual factors (time, mood, habits)

+---

+### ✅ What Would Improve the Model

+To make this problem meaningful:

+**1. Add behavioral features**
+- Session frequency
+- Viewing completion rate
+- Time-of-day activity
+- Clickstream / interaction logs

+**2. Reframe the problem**
+Instead of predicting exact hours:

+➡️ Use classification or ranking
+- High vs low engagement users
+- Retention targeting

+---

+## ⚠️ Limitations

+- Dataset likely synthetic
+- No real behavioral signal
+- Results may not generalize to real platforms

+---

 ## 🛠️ Tools Used

-* Python
+- Python
-* Pandas
+- Pandas
-* Scikit-learn
+- Scikit-learn
-* Matplotlib / Seaborn
+- Matplotlib / Seaborn

 ---

-## 📌 Note
+## 📌 Final Note

-This project focuses on demonstrating the modeling workflow and interpreting results, rather than achieving high predictive performance.
+This project focuses not on achieving high accuracy, but on correctly diagnosing **why models fail**.

+> Understanding when a model *should not work* is just as important as making one work.